Zivver achieves DCB0129 status for NHS Clinical Safety Risk Assesment

 Future-proof security solutions can simplify your life

-When the UK eventually implements another data protection standard to succeed the GDPR, such as a modified version of the Data Protection Act (DPA), a smart and agile platform such as ZIVVER can ensure your business is able to properly comply from the start.
+When the UK eventually implements another data protection standard to succeed the GDPR, such as a modified version of the Data Protection Act (DPA), or UK GDPR, a smart and agile platform such as Zivver can ensure your business is able to properly comply from the start.

 It’s hard to think about potential future requirements that may impact your business if you’re struggling to comply with current legislation, such as the GDPR.